cal-itp/data-infra/runbooks/workflow/payments/add_agency_dashboard_data_source.md

 Substitute the following fields with the appropriate information for the agency that you are adding:

 - `filter_value` which is the Littlepay `participant_id` for the agency
-- `principals` which is the email address for the service account that was created in step #1
+- `principals` which is the email address for the service account that was created in step #1.
+You can simply subsitute the agency name as used in that step as opposed to updating the whole string.

-Open a PR and merge these changes.
+Open a PR in Github and merge these changes.
 If you'd like access to the results of this policy before the next time the `transform_warehouse` DAG is run, you will need to run it manually.
+To do this, you should trigger the DAG with a selector [as described in the README for the DAG task](https://github.com/cal-itp/data-infra/tree/main/airflow/dags/transform_warehouse).
+Use selector: `{"dbt_select": "models/mart/payments"}`.

 ### Add a new `Database` in Metabase for the agency

+**Permissions needed**: Member of the Metabase `Administrators` user group

-This creates the limited-access connection the the BigQuery warehouse.
+This creates the limited-access connection to the BigQuery warehouse.

 1. Navigate to Metabase, then `Settings`